All Episodes

 What did I say that's not right?

-You're off in your oblivion there eating your chocolate covered pretzels.
+You're off in your oblivion there eating your chocolate-covered pretzels.

-And if I hadn't gone in there to see you about the we had a missing UPS package, we've been trying to track that down.
+And if I hadn't gone in there to see you about the, we had a missing UPS package.

-If I hadn't gone in to see what you were doing about that, nobody would have seen the smoke until it was too late.
+And if I hadn't gone in to see what you were doing about that, nobody would have seen the smoke until it was too late.

-I looked up there.
+I looked out there.

-I've never seen a candle, so I walked out there and we had about one of these Christmas trees well four candles sitting in their little uh I don't know, cheap little black uh holders and uh candle wax dripped over into the uh into the decorations, which should not have been flammable.
+So I walked out there and we had about one of these Christmas tree, well, four candles sitting in their little, I don't know, cheap little black holders, and the candle wax dripped over into the decorations, which should not have been flammable, but they obviously were.

 But I'm just kidding.